WADI31dev/twitch-api/README.md

 Finally using only `twitchtracker.com` to get theses infos :

 ```
-    - current # of followers"
+    - current # of followers
     - # of followers of last month
     - # of followers 2 months ago
     - "# of followers 3 months ago